Frequently Asked Questions

 The second stage of our redevelopment proposes the following:

-- Demolition of Royal Far West School and the former medical centre (WOTSO) building for the creation of mixed-use residential & commercial buildings and a new open public forecourt providing ground floor activation to Wentworth Street and South Steyne.
+- Demolition of Royal Far West School and the former Medical Centre (now WOTSO) building for the creation of mixed-use residential & commercial buildings and a new open public forecourt providing ground floor activation to Wentworth Street and South Steyne.

 - Refurbishment of Drummond House into upgraded accommodation.